 The chemical substance within anti-wrinkle injections has been used for various medical reasons such as to treat muscle spasms since the 1980s.
 Its cosmetic value was first discovered by an ophthalmologist who injected the treatment to the eye muscles.
 For cosmetic reasons, the treatments are in much smaller units.
 Treatments are safe if they are delivered by a trained, qualified practitioner.

-Treatments can last from 2 to 6 months.
+Anti-wrinkle treatments can last from 2 to 6 months.
 The average patient sees results last about 3 to 4 months.

-The best time to consider anti-wrinkle treatments is when you begin to notice lines forming on your face even when you are not showing any expressions, or moving your facial muscles.
+The best time to consider anti-wrinkle treatments in Manchester is when you begin to notice lines forming on your face even when you are not showing any expressions, or moving your facial muscles.
 These are called static lines.
 They usually happen in the 30s, but can vary from person to person depending on the individual’s genetic and lifestyle factors.

 Once the static lines are deep, it is difficult to soften them with anti-wrinkle injections and other additional treatments are often needed to improve their appearance.
 Anti-wrinkle injections can also be used to prevent the formation of static lines, by treating them early even before these lines start to form on the skin.